Mobile-clogging transition in a Fermi-like model of counterflowing particles

-But and about when $\alpha $ increases?
+How about when $\alpha $ increases?
 For example for $\alpha =1$, both MC and REC indicate some points of clogging characterized by high density of particles $14\lesssim A\approx B\lesssim 16$ according to Figs. \ref {Fig:Different_frames_for_jamming} (c) and (d) showing that both methods bring such situation.
-It is interesting, since when we have $\alpha =1$ the jamming occurs with many situations of \textquotedblleft bottlenecks\textquotedblright\ but now occurs with lower intensity $ 3\lesssim A\approx B\lesssim 4$ exactly as shown in Figs. \ref {Fig:Different_frames_for_jamming} (e) and (f).
+It is interesting, since when we have $\alpha =4$ the jamming ocurrs with many situations of \textquotedblleft bottlenecks\textquotedblright\ but now it occurs with lower intensity $ 3\lesssim A\approx B\lesssim 4$ exactly as shown in Figs. \ref {Fig:Different_frames_for_jamming} (e) and (f).
 So we raise the question, about the existence of $0<\alpha _{c}<\infty $ for which the system transits from mobile to clogged situation in the case $\sigma _{\max }=1$.

-Here it is important to mention that differently on the other works our results look at transition on the randomness of system ($\alpha $).
+Here it is important to mention that differently from other works our results look at transition dependence on the randomness of system ($\alpha $ ).
 Other works do not consider such parameter $\alpha $, and in pedestrian dynamics the authors work with the transition of some parameter as average system velocity or probability of clogging versus the density of pedestrian (see for example interesting works: respectively \cite{Wei2015} and \cite {Marroquin2014})

 First by considering the vicinity of transition, we look the density of $A$ for five different values of $\alpha $ considering the stationary situation $ t=10^{5}$ unit times.
-For example we have a mobile system for $\alpha =0.4$ and a system completely jammed for $\alpha =0.8$ (two pronounced peaks) but for intermediate values of $\alpha $ (0.5, 0.6, and 0.7) the REC solutions show that system seems to be in a metastable situation, where $A\approx 1$, but slightly numerical differences are able to deform the solution leading to strange shapes until to arrive the clogged situation starting from mobile situation.
+For example we have a mobile system for $\alpha =0.4$ and a system completely jammed for $\alpha =0.8$ (two pronounced peaks) but for intermediate values of $\alpha $ (0.5, 0.6 and 0.7) the REC solutions show that system seems to be in a metastable situation, where $A\approx 1$, but slightly numerical differences are able to deform the solution leading to strange shapes until to arrive the clogged situation starting from mobile situation.